Skip to main content

 Research interests:

 Javier’s research interests revolve around the historical sociology of capitalism as a social system, with a focus on the political economy of housing provision.
 His research covers from the historical puzzle around the origins of capitalism, to the ongoing debates around financialisation and secular stagnation.
-He has recently completed a book-length study historicising the evolution of residential capitalism in Spain since the nineteenth century, which will be published by Routledge in 2023.
+He has recently completed a book-length study historicising the evolution of residential capitalism in Spain since the nineteenth century, which was published by Routledge in 2024.

 Dr Ferran Pérez Mena